aafvstam/Blazor.PowerPoint.AddIn/README.md

 | ------- | ------------------- | ------------------ |
 | 1.0     | XXXXXXXX XX, 2025   | Work In Progress   |

+## Extra Credits
+Additional contributions to this sample were made by [Rudy Cortembert](https://github.com/RudyCo/MyAspireBlazorAddIn).
+Rudy adopted our earlier Blazor Add-in sample and helped to made it work with the new Blazor Hybrid model.

 ## Copyright

 Copyright(c) Maarten van Stam.
 All rights reserved.Licensed under the MIT License.